chenxingqiang/LoRA/examples/NLU/CONTRIBUTING.md

 Whichever way you choose to contribute, please be mindful to respect our [code of conduct](https://github.com/huggingface/transformers/blob/master/CODE_OF_CONDUCT.md).

-## You can contribute in so many ways!
+## You can contribute in so many ways

 There are 4 ways you can contribute to transformers:

 * Fixing outstanding issues with the existing code;
 * Implementing new models;
 * Contributing to the examples or to the documentation;